meet the onespirit team

 OneSpirit Trustee

-Marco has spent 25 years in the conference industry, building up market-leading events in a variety of sectors with his background in research, sales and project team leadership.
-He has spent 20 of those years with Worldwide Business Research and since 2018 has been Managing Director of the European business based in London whilst also overseeing the Asia business in Singapore.
+Marco has spent 25 years in the conference industry, building market-leading events across sectors through his expertise in research, sales, and team leadership.
+For the past 20 years, he has been with Worldwide Business Research and, since 2018, has served as Managing Director of the European business in London while also overseeing operations in Singapore.

 Marco successfully steered WBR through the Covid period when conferences essentially became illegal and several competitors went out of business and has otherwise delivered record profit levels every year of his tenure as Managing Director.